 - Start defining and communicating how you want to be treated in every type of relationship (friendship, romantic, familial, ect. )

 - Learn to say no you can say no simply but firmly

 - Stay simple- you don’t need to overexplain yourself

 - Understand that these are deeply personal and might vary from person to person so it’s worth taking into deep consideration.

 How Trauma Affects Setting Boundaries

 Setting boundaries might sound easy or like common sense but a history of abuse can make them seem incredibly difficult.
-If you have experienced trauma, you may find it more difficult to impliment boundaries into your life and your lack of boundaries can be a self sabatoging coping mechanism.
-Many trauma trauma survivors struggle with this, however it is a crucial aspect of building back up your self confidence.
+If you have experienced trauma, you may find it more difficult to implement boundaries into your life and your lack of boundaries can be a self-sabotaging coping mechanism.
+Many trauma survivors struggle with this, however, it is a crucial aspect of building back up your self-confidence.
 If you have experienced trauma, you may be less likely to actively defend yourself, your desires, and your personal boundaries in new situations.
 Trauma impacts the way you understand and relate to your own boundaries.
 Boundary crossing can cause further emotional damage.
 However, by even realizing you have an issue with setting boundaries, you have made the biggest first step in healing this negative cycle.

 Affirmations For Trauma Survivors

 Learning to trust yourself and the world around you may take time, but here are some affirmations you can work with to try and reprogram your mind to realize that it is safe and loved.

 - My body and mind both feel safe and loved.